leye3664/AWS-ALX/Static web Folder/README.md

-After completing this lab, you should be able to:
+After completing this lab, I am able to:

 •	Create a bucket in Amazon S3